Switch Control scans your screen until you click a switch. This single click selects an item or performs an action.

 - Click another time to precisely refine your horizontal position.

-- The next click starts the vertical range finder scan.
+- Click to start the vertical range finder scan.

 - Click again to refine your vertical position.

-- Click your switch a final time to click the element on the screen that is currently under the blue crosshair you created on the screen.
+- Click your switch a final time to click the onscreen element that is under the blue crosshair.

 Set panel options

 In a panel, click the Select Item switch when the Panel Options icon or in the upper-right corner is highlighted.
 Then click the switch again when the option you want to set is highlighted.
 You can decrease or increase the size of the panel, and increase or decrease its transparency.

 Return to the Home panel

 In a panel, click the Select Item switch when the Home icon in the upper-right corner is highlighted.
 In the interface, press the switch when the Home panel is highlighted.

 Use the Home panel

 Type text in a document or field by scanning the keyboard in the panel, opening a group of keys, and then selecting a key.
 The first group contains suggested words based on the first keys you press.
 This lets you save typing time by selecting a suggested word.
 Other keyboards might be available in the Custom panel.